Building a Career in Software Engineering

-A career in software engineering can be yours—once you earn a software engineering degree from a top accredited school.
+A career in software engineering can be yours—once you earn a degree from a top accredited school.

 By Jennifer Wegerer